 - At least a portion of Medicare Part B copayments or coinsurance amounts (for example, for covered doctor visits).

 And here are a couple of examples of costs that some of these standardized plans may at least partly cover:

 - The Medicare Part A deductible

-Two plans (Medicare Supplement Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
-After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
-In 2017, Medicare Supplement Plan K has an out-of-pocket limit of $5,120, and Medicare Supplement Plan L’s out-of-pocket limit is $2,560.
+Two plans (Medicare Supplement insurance Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
+After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement insurance plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
+In 2020, Medicare Supplement insurance Plan K has an out-of-pocket limit of $5,880, and Medicare Supplement insurance Plan L’s out-of-pocket limit is $2,940.

-How much money would a Medicare Supplement plan save you?
+How much money would a Medicare Supplement insurance plan save you?